 - possessing or being under the influence of alcohol or illegal drugs

-- photographing or recording individuals without their permission
+- photographing or recording patrons or staff without their permission

-In order to ensure a clean and safe community space, here are additional rules that Library visitors are expected to follow:
+In order to ensure a clean and safe community space, here are additional rules that Library patrons are expected to follow:

 - Only trained assistance animals can be brought onto the premises.

-- Visitors are expected to wear clothing, including a shirt and shoes, and maintain a reasonable level of personal hygiene.
+- Patrons are expected to wear clothing, including a shirt and shoes, and maintain a reasonable level of personal hygiene.

-- Running, littering, sleeping, and smoking are prohibited on Library premises.
+- Littering, sleeping, and smoking (including smoking e-cigarettes) are prohibited on Library premises.

 - Bicycles, scooters, skateboards, and skates are not allowed inside the Library.
 They must be left outside, away from the entrances.

-PLEASE NOTE: The Harrison Public Library has specific policies dealing with Food and Beverages in the Library, the Children’s Rooms and Children in the Library, and Use of Library Computers.
-In addition to the rules listed above, these policies are also to be strictly adhered to.
-All of the Library's policies are posted on its website, www.harrisonpl.org, and available from the Library staff on request.
+PLEASE NOTE: The Harrison Public Library has specific policies dealing with Food and Beverages in the Library, the Children’s Rooms and Children in the Library, and the Use of Library Computers.
+In addition to the rules listed above, these policies are to be strictly adhered to.
+All of the Library’s policies are posted on its website, www.harrisonpl.org, and are available from the Library staff on request.